capstone-engine/capstone/bindings/python/README.txt

 To install capstone, you should run `pip install capstone`.

-If you would like to build capstone with just the source distribution, without pip, just run `python setup.py install` in the same folder as this text file.
+If you would like to build capstone with just the source distribution, without pip, just run `python setup.py install` in the folder with setup.py in it.

 In order to use this source distribution, you will need an environment that can compile C code.
 On linux, this is usually easy, but on windows, this involves